-For the year ended December 31, 2018, there were no shares issuable under the 2017 Notes.
-For the years ended December 31, 2017 and 2016, shares issuable under the 2017 Notes that were dilutive during the period were included in the calculation of earnings per share as the conversion price for the Convertible Notes was less than the average share price of the Company's stock.
+For the years ended December 31, 2019 and 2018, there were no shares issuable under the 2017 Notes.
+For the year ended December 31, 2017, shares issuable under the 2017 Notes that were dilutive during the period were included in the calculation of earnings per share as the conversion price for the Convertible Notes was less than the average share price of the Company's stock.